Is Income Protection Worth It? The Pros And Cons

 2) Income protection can cover a portion of your income

-Please note that the coverage amount will depend on the insurer, your policy, the premiums you’re willing to pay and you’ll need to know that the benefit period is also likely to vary.
+Please note that the coverage amount will depend on the insurer, your policy, the premiums you’re willing to pay, and you’ll need to know that the benefit period is also likely to vary.

 3) There are several ‘benefit periods’ available

 The benefit period is the length of time during which your insurer will pay out benefits if you are unable to work due to illness or injury.
 You can opt for short-term coverage, with a benefit period of 2 years or less (as long as you’re still unable to work during that time).
+The shorter the benefit period, generally the more affordable the policy becomes.

-4) Income Protection can cover the cost of rehabilitation if you injure yourself
+4) Income protection can cover the cost of rehabilitation if you injure yourself

-Income Protection insurance can cover many expenses if you were to become unable to work because of sickness or injury.
+Income protection insurance can cover many expenses if you were to become unable to work because of sickness or injury.
 You’ll be able to use the benefit payments as you please.
 It’s possible for a policy to also provide coverage for things such as rehabilitation or retraining expenses.

 5) You can usually agree to a longer waiting period to reduce your premiums

-If you’re worried about the cost of Income Protection Insurance, there are ways you can make the monthly repayments more affordable.
+If you’re worried about the cost of income protection insurance, there are ways you can make the monthly repayments more affordable.

 - Benefit amount: During the application process, you’ll get to choose how much of your income you’d like to receive coverage for.
 When you opt for a larger benefit, the insurer takes on more financial risk in the event of a claim, which is reflected in the increased cost.
 Conversely, choosing a lower benefit amount can reduce premiums.